Remlin1/CNIT-381-Chatbot/README.md

 ![alt_text](https://github.com/Remlin1/CNIT-381-Chatbot/blob/main/readme_IMG/BotRequirements.PNG "Requirements")

-5. Update the IP addresses in the routers.py file to the addresses of your routers
+5. Update the IP addresses in the routers.py file to the addresses of your

+6. After downloading all files and adjusting the files as needed run with "python3 webexbot.py" and your bot will be functional and ready to go!